andreasdk/dcd-recipes/README.md

 - I created Git branches for the different functionalities of the website, and merged these branches with the master, which is the deployed branch.

+### Compatibility

+I tested across a range of browsers using [BrowserStack](https://www.browserstack.com/).

+- Chrome *v.74*
+- Edge *v.18*
+- Firefox *v.67*
+- Safari *v.12* (Mojave)
+- Opera *v.62*
+- Internet Explorer *v.11*

+I also tested responsiveness using a Lenovo Yoga in laptop and tablet mode, as well as on a Huawei P20 phone.
+I changed the homepage video header style as object-fit has poor support on older browsers.
+I changed the style to width:100%, height: auto. to achieve the intended sizing across browsers.
+The website renders poorly on Internet Explorer, but renders as intended on modern browsers.

 ### Validators